-Analyzing performance: To analyze students’ performance in the online module, first we compared it to their performances in the previous conventionally taught modules of the same academic year.
-Additionally, we compared the online class’s performance on the limbs module to the two previous classes’ performance on that module.

-More specifically, performance in the online module’s exams were compared respectively to the same year theoretical and practical performances in the conventional modules, by two repeated measures ANOVA models: one for theoretical and one for practical exams.
+Analyzing performance: To analyze student performance in the online module, we first examined their group performance in the three previously taught traditional modules (thorax, abdomen and pelvis, head and neck) in the 2019-2020 academic year.
+We then compared online class performance on the online module (limbs) to the class performances on that module taught traditionally the two previous academic years 2017-2018 and 2018-2019.
+Specifically, performances in the online module exams were compared respectively to the same 2019-2020 year theoretical and practical performances in the traditional modules, by two repeated measures ANOVA models: one for theoretical and one for practical exams.

-In addition, comparisons between students’ outcomes in the online limbs module and those of two previous classes in the limbs module (i.e., 2019, 2018), were tested by linear regression models.
-Each model tested the predicting effect of ‘academic year’ (calculated as two dummy variables comparing 2020 to the previous years) on student’s performance in each exam.
+In addition, comparisons between student outcomes in the online limbs module and those from two previous classes traditionally taught the limbs module (academic years 2017-2018 and 2018-2019) were tested by linear regression models.
+Each model tested the predictive effect of academic year (calculated as two dummy variables comparing 2020 to the previous years) on student performance in each exam.

-Differences in age, gender, and admission test scores from all three academic years were controlled for each of the regression and ANOVA models.
+Differences in age, gender and admission test scores from all three academic years were controlled for each of the regression and ANOVA models.

-Analyzing the self-report questionnaire: First, to test differences in the General Module Assessment of the online and conventional modules, we conducted paired-samples t-tests using Cohen’s d for measuring effect size.
-Then, to test Preferred module method, the preference rates for online versus conventional module for each learning aspect were compared.
-Finally, answers in the Qualitative Assessment part were analyzed and themes identified using Braun and Clarke’s framework (Braun and Clarke, 2006).
-Frequencies of answers relating to themes compiled to formulate a general description.
+Analyzing the self-report questionnaire: To test differences in the General Module Assessment of the online and conventional modules, we conducted paired-sample t-tests using Cohen’s d for measuring effect size.
+To test the Preferred module method, the preference rates for the online versus traditional module were compared for each learning aspect.
+Finally, answers to the Qualitative Assessment portion were analyzed and themes identified using Braun and Clarke’s framework (Braun and Clarke, 2006).
+Frequencies of answers relating to themes were compiled to formulate a general description.

 RESULTS:

-All (n=24) students completed the questionnaire in full.
-55% were male, and the mean age was 25.6.
+All students (n=24) completed the questionnaire in full.
+Fifty-five percent were male, and the mean age was 25.6 years.

-The results of a repeated-measurements ANOVA comparing students’ grades in the theoretical limbs exam to their mean grades in other modules theoretical exams, revealed no significant difference (F(1,17)=1.67, p>.1).
-A second repeated-measurements ANOVA done on respective practical exams grades, showed similar results; namely, no significant difference between students’ grade in the online practical exam and mean grade in the conventional practical exams (F(1,17)=2.10, p>.1).
-These suggest there are no differences between the students’ performances (practical and theoretical) in the online module compared with conventional modules in the same year.
+The results of a repeated measurements ANOVA comparing mean student grades in the theoretical online limbs exam to their mean grades in theoretical exams from the three prior traditional modules revealed no significant difference (F(1,17)=1.67, p>.1).
+A second repeated measurements ANOVA done on respective practical exam grades from the two previous academic years showed similar results.
+No significant differences were found between student grades from the online practical exam and mean grades from the traditional practical exams (F(1,17)=2.10, p>.1).
+These results suggest no detectable differences between student performances (practical and theoretical) in the online module compared with prior traditional modules within the same academic year.

-Finally, we compared students’ performances in the online module to those of previous classes on that module (i.e., taught in 2019, 2018).
-Figure 5 shows grades in the practical and theoretical limbs exams and mean grades in the other anatomical exams throughout 2018, 2019, and 2020.
-The results of a regression model on the grades of the limbs theoretical exam by academic year show the grades in 2020 were not significantly different from those in 2019 and 2018.
-Additionally, a similar regression model on the practical exam showed the grades in 2020 were significantly lower than 2019’s but not significantly different from 2018’s grades in this module (Table 2).
+Finally, we compared student performances in the online limbs module to those of previous classes taught the traditional limbs module the prior two academic years 2017-2018 and 2018-2019.
+Figure 5 shows mean grades from the practical and theoretical limbs module exams and mean grades from practical and theoretical exams for the three other anatomical modules for the three academic years 2017-2018, 2018-2019 and 2019-2020.
+The results of a regression model on the grades of the limbs module theoretical exam by academic year show the grades from 2019-2020 were not significantly different from those of 2017-2018 and 2018-2019.
+Additionally, a similar regression model on the practical exam showed that grades in 2019-2020 (online) were significantly lower than those from 2018-2019 but not significantly different from 2017-2018 grades for this module (traditional) (Table 2).

-Self-Report Assessment of Online vs. Conventional Modules
+Self-Report Assessment of Online Versus Conventional Modules